Multiagent Reinforcement Learning for Autonomous Routing and Pickup Problem with Adaptation to Variable Demand: Our Approach

 \subsection{A hybrid framework for offline approximation and online play for policy generation in the taxi routing problem}

 Now, we present our approach of approximating the one-at-a-time rollout policy using GNNs (implemented as suggested in \cite{Kipf2016}).
 Since we encode the environment as a graph, using GNNs allows us to leverage the connectivity between intersections to boost the performance of the approximation.
-In our method, we use two GNNs \cite{Scarselli2009} as the offline approximation to approximate the one-at-a-time rollout with base policy $\pi$.
+In our method, we use GNNs \cite{Scarselli2009} as the offline approximation to approximate the one-at-a-time rollout with base policy $\pi$.
 Since encoding the behavior of one-at-a-time rollout is a complex task composed of two main actions, pickup and movement, we separate the offline approximation into two networks.
-The first GNN determines if an agent should pickup a request in its current location, and the second GNN determines the next intersection towards which the agent should move.
+The first GNN determines if an available agent should pickup a request in its current location, and the second GNN determines the next intersection towards which the agent should move.
 If the first GNN determines that an agent should pick a request, the output of the second GNN is ignored.
 The pickup GNN is composed of $3$ graph convolutional layers, followed by $3$ linear layers, while the move GNN is composed of $2$ graph convolutional layers, followed by $4$ linear layers (see Fig.~\ref{fig:offline_approximation}).
+We select these architecture parameters after performing a hyperparameter search.
 We train a pair of GNNs for all agents for each representative demand model.
 The training data for the GNN is generated following the process shown in Fig.~\ref{fig:training_data}.
 We encode the state $x_k$ as a set of node features and global features.
-Global features ($\in\mathbb{R}^m$) describe global properties of the state, containing only the list of time remaining $\boldsymbol{\tau_k}$ in current trips for all agents. \latest{Node features ($\in\mathbb{R}^{m+2}$), at an intersection, encode node properties, including the presence of each of $m$ agents, an indicator if the intersection is chosen as the next move for any of the other agent's potential current actions, and the number of pickup requests available at the intersection. }
+Global features ($\in\mathbb{R}^m$) describe global properties of the state, containing only the list of time remaining $\boldsymbol{\tau_k}$ in current trips for all agents.
+Node features ($\in\mathbb{R}^{m+2}$), at each intersection, encode the presence of each of $m$ agents, indicate if the intersection is chosen as the next move for any of the other agent's potential current actions, and include the number of pickup requests available at the intersection.

-With this implementation of the offline approximation, we apply online play as described previously in Section~\ref{subsec_offline_approx_online_play}.
-In the next subsection, we explain how we deal with fluctuations in the current demand model.
+With this implementation of the offline approximation, we apply online play (given in Sec.~\ref{subsec_offline_approx_online_play}).
+Next, we explain how we deal with fluctuations in the current demand model.